 Here is an amazing post about sharing joy through bringing justice, hope and freedom to people around us.
 Greg has done incredible work in Fair Trade Gold one of the places in which there has been brokenness and where we can celebrate glimpses of God’s healing and wholeness during this Advent season.
 What he has accomplished is fantastic.
-Post by Greg Valerio —
+This post is by Greg Valerio.

 I am speaking about the true prayer of faith, belief, courage, vision, fortitude, patience and resilience.
 The prayers of men and women who in their poverty, their exploitation, their weakness and the marginalisation of the post colonial African economic settlement, cried out for help, recognising that on their own they will not overcome the immensity of the unjust scales that are weighted against them.

 The prayers that overcome a history, rooted in the darkest aspects of human horror, genocide, slavery, intentional cultural obliteration and the destruction of the human soul.
 Prayers that overcome the intentional endeavour of an economic system that seeks to forward the greed and avarice of luxury elites and militaristic empires.
 The nature of false power is to control, and slavery is the ultimate expression of a perverted human spirit.